Print off a rules reminder and aid for everyone

 ► do I want to risk allowing followers to slipstream – I do the work, they take the benefit

-- a clever game that’s ‘very different’ – and good fun
+- a not-complex game – and good fun

 - nice playing pieces, cards, and player-help reminders